AndroidTimeMachine/androidtimemachine.github.io/README.md

 metadata.
 The dataset is provided as [Docker containers](/dockerImages) to improve its accessibility and extensibility.

-You can find detailed information on our [data colletion process](/dataset) and follow the [guide to accessing _AndroidTimeMachine_ data](/guide).
+You can find detailed information on our [data collection process](/dataset) and follow the [guide to accessing _AndroidTimeMachine_ data](/guide).

 _AndroidTimeMachine_ is presented at [the data showcase track of MSR 2018](/publications#a-graph-based-dataset-of-commit-history-of-real-world-android-apps).